Top 10 Non-Beatle Characters In Beatles Movies

 # 7 – NORM (A HARD DAY’S NIGHT)

 Stern and focused Norm (Norman Rossington) is the Beatles’ manager in the classic A Hard Day’s Night, whose job it is to make sure the lads do what they need to show up where and when they’re supposed to.
-This proves not always easy, since the four all still very much have a youthful rebellious streak.
-Norm in particular has an ongoing conflict with John Lennon, who constantly pranks and antagonizes him.
+This proves not always easy since the four still have a youthful rebellious streak.
+Norm, in particular, has an ongoing conflict with John Lennon, who constantly pranks and antagonizes him.
 Still, the movie ends with Norm turning John’s favorite insult (“You’re a swine!”) around on him.

 #6 – CLANG (HELP!)